yangshun/cs3217-problem-sets-writeup/public/ps/PS5/PS5.md

 - **Gameplay Screen** - Interface for user to play a level (can be preloaded/designed)
  - Back Button - To return to the previous screen

-### Problem 6: Module Dependency Diagram (5 points) ###
+### Problem 6: Class Diagram (5 points) ###

-Draw the module dependency diagram for the basic implementation of your game (i.e. you do not need to include the bells and whistles).
-Save your diagram as `mdd.png` and include it in the root directory of your repository for submission.
+Draw the class diagram for the basic implementation of your game (i.e. you do not need to include the bells and whistles).
+Save your diagram as `class-diagram.png` and include it in the root directory of your repository for submission.
+If you would like to add more diagrams that you find helpful in allowing others to understand your code architecture, feel free to add them in, and make indicate it inside `answers.txt`.

 Section 3 - Testing, Refinements and Reflections (100 points)
 --